-Given a unweighted graph, a source and a destination, we need to find shortest path from source to destination in the graph in most optimal way.
+Given an unweighted graph, a source, and a destination, we need to find the shortest path from source to destination in the graph in the most optimal way.

 Input: source vertex = 0 and destination vertex is = 7.
 Output: Shortest path length is:2 Path is:: 0 3 7 Input: source vertex is = 2 and destination vertex is = 6.
 Output: Shortest path length is:5 Path is:: 2 1 0 3 4 6

 Since the graph is unweighted, we can solve this problem in O(V + E) time.
-The idea is to use a modified version of Breadth-first search in which we keep storing the predecessor of a given vertex while doing the breadth first search.
-This algorithm will work even when negative weight cycles are present in the graph.
+The idea is to use a modified version of Breadth-first search in which we keep storing the predecessor of a given vertex while doing the breadth-first search.

-Now we get the length of the path from source to any other vertex in O(1) time from array d, and for printing the path from source to any vertex we can use array p and that will take O(V) time in worst case as V is the size of array P. So most of the time of algorithm is spent in doing the Breadth first search from given source which we know takes O(V+E) time.
-Thus time complexity of our algorithm is O(V+E).
+Now we get the length of the path from source to any other vertex in O(1) time from array d, and for printing the path from source to any vertex we can use array p and that will take O(V) time in worst case as V is the size of array P. So most of the time of the algorithm is spent in doing the Breadth-first search from a given source which we know takes O(V+E) time.
+Thus the time complexity of our algorithm is O(V+E).